-As your friendly neighborhood dry cleaner and resident garment care experts, we get a lot of questions on how to care for wool, and how to retain the life of your favorite garments, so we wanted to take a second to let you all in on a few important details about this cozy fabric.
+At our professional dry cleaning stores in Minneapolis and San Francisco, we get a lot of questions on how to care for wool, and how to retain the life of your favorite wool clothing, so we wanted to take the time to share our experience with some simple tips to keep your wool fabrics looking and feeling like new.

-The most popular type of wool comes from the shearing of sheep, but woolen items that are cashmere or mohair actually come from goats; there are also other types of wool that comes from camelid animals (think llama and alpaca).
-In some cases there is even fur from other animals mixed in with the wool to create a variety of textures, such as qiviut from muskoxen, fur from yaks, and angora from rabbits.
+The most popular type of wool for wool clothing and garments comes from the shearing of sheep, but woolen items that are cashmere or mohair actually come from goats; there are also other types of wool that come from camelid animals (think llama and alpaca).
+In some cases, there is even fur from other animals mixed in with the wool to create a variety of textures, such as qiviut from muskoxen, fur from yaks, and angora from rabbits.

 Wool gets weakened in water.
 Unlike linen, which gains strength when it’s wet, wool fibers often shrink in water, and they become brittle and often break.
 This shrinking effect is what prompted the old joke, “Does a sheep shrink when it rains?”

 To prevent wool items from shrinking, we recommend a gentle cleaning in a cold process – if the wool is laundered, it should be cleaned with lukewarm water and mild detergent, and it should NEVER be placed in a dryer.
-Contrarily, it can also be dry-cleaned to avoid submersion in water.
+Contrarily, wool clothing items can also be dry-cleaned to avoid submersion in water.

-Mulberrys uses Cold-Clean technology to dry clean items in a very cold process using CO2, so if you have your wool items dry cleaned with us, rest assured they won’t be damaged with heat (and for the record – we always follow the procedures that are best for the care of each garment to help retain the item’s longevity!)
+At our professional dry cleaning facilities, the Mulberrys team uses Cold-Clean technology to dry clean items like wool in a very cold process using CO2.
+If you have your wool items dry cleaned with us, rest assured they won’t be damaged with heat.
+We also closely follow any special instructions found on any care tags attached to wool garments, which is also an important step to remember when cleaning wool at home.

 Learn more about our dry cleaning services or contact us today to schedule a pickup!